This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Spectra, he wants to meet you.”
 Tommy slid a business card across the bar to me and continued on.

-When I got to what Tommy affectionately nicknamed my office I put my back to the wall and waited.
-The suit emerged from the crowd a few metres away, though he was tall enough that I'd been able to track his naturally dark hair through the crowd.
-He was pale enough, that if he ditched the suit, slipped into some black jeans and a heavy metal shirt he could have blended.
-He looked late twenties, early thirties at the most, but that meant nothing when it came to his kind.
+When I got to what Tommy had affectionately nicknamed as my office, I put my back to the wall and waited.
+The suit emerged from the crowd a few meters away, though he was tall enough that I’d been able to track his naturally dark hair through the crowd.
+He was pale enough that if he ditched the suit and slipped into some black jeans and a heavy metal shirt, he could have blended right in.
+He looked to be in his late twenties, early thirties at the most, but that meant nothing when it came to his kind.

 “You should have also heard I don’t work for your kind.”

 “I did, but I need someone good, and quick, and you come highly recommended.”